 A proposal abstract (no more than 400 words) summarizing the proposed project including the purpose of the project, primary activities, expected outcomes, the service area, intended beneficiaries and subrecipients (if known), will be completed in the JustGrants web-based form.
 This abstract should be written in the third person and will be made publicly available on the OJP website if the project is awarded.
-Proposal abstracts should be:

-- Submitted as a separate attachment with "Proposal Abstract" as part of its file name. - Single-spaced, using a standard 12-point Times New Roman font with 1-inch margins.
+Proposal abstracts should be: single-spaced, using a standard 12-point Times New Roman font with 1-inch margins.
 They must also clearly describe the following for each court: